 The change in clinical presentation of primary hyperparathyroidism from a symptomatic to an asymptomatic disease has required longitudinal studies to assess the extent to which any features progress or complications appear over time.
-Attempts to document the natural history of primary hyperparathyroidism extend back to an earlier generation through the work of Purnell and Shultz (220).
-With allowance for confounders that weakened conclusions that could be drawn from their longitudinal study, nevertheless, there did seem to be evidence that primary hyperparathyroidism could be associated with lack of progression.
-The first truly long-term prospective study of the natural history of primary hyperparathyroidism with or without surgery has been provided by Silverberg and her colleagues over a 10-15 period of surveillance (100-102).
+Attempts to document the natural history of primary hyperparathyroidism extend back to an earlier generation through the work of Sholtz and Purnell (219).
+With allowance for confounders that weakened conclusions that could be drawn from their longitudinal study, nevertheless, they did demonstrate that primary hyperparathyroidism is not necessarily a progressive disease.
+The first truly long-term prospective study of the natural history of primary hyperparathyroidism with or without surgery has been provided by Silverberg and her colleagues over a 10-15 period of surveillance (104-105).